 If you're looking for more ideas, check out my top things to do in Singapore.

 80% of countries do not require a tourist visa to visit Singapore and you can stay 30 or 90 days depending on your nationality.
 You can’t rent accommodation on a tourist visa though so keep that in mind if you're a digital nomad planning to work and travel while on a tourist visa.
 You'll need to stick with hotels or renting a house through a site like Airbnb.

-All foreigners must have a work permit to work her and you need to have a job before you can apply for a work permit.
-There are lots of different options depending on your skills and personal situation.
+All foreigners must work permits to work her and you need to have a job before you can apply for a work visa.
+There are lots of different visa options depending on your skills and personal situation.
 You can check your eligibility for an Employment Pass or S-Pass using the handy online tool.

 This blog post has lots of useful information about how to find a job in Singapore.

 The past 18 months in Singapore has changed my definition of what “safe” and “unsafe” feels like, with Singapore showing me what the definition of these words really means.

-Singapore is the perfect base for exploring Asia which means people travel a lot.
-Flight prices are crazy around Singapore public holidays, especially Chinese New Year, so you need to plan early.
+Singapore is the perfect base for exploring Asia, which means people who live here travel a lot.
+Flight prices are crazy around Singapore public holidays, especially Lunar New Year, so you need to plan early.